-They are temperature-controlled mattress pads that fit over your mattress and under your bedsheets.
-You can operate the system anywhere between 55–115 degrees Fahrenheit and can utilize chiliPAD or OOLER to keep you warm if you’re feeling cold.
-Or use our new temperature controlled weighted blanket the chiliBLANKET.
+Our bed cooling systems are temperature-controlled mattress pads that fit over your mattress and under your bedsheets.
+You can operate the system anywhere between 55–115 degrees Fahrenheit and can utilize our heating and cooling mattress topper, the Cube or OOLER, our heating and cooling mattress pad to keep you warm if you’re feeling cold.
+Or use our chiliBLANKET, a temperature-controlled weighted blanket.

 All this is accomplished in a safe, EMF-free environment, as the Cube, OOLER and chiliBLANKET utilize no electricity in the pads themselves.
 They merely circulate water through silicone tubes and will steadily heat or cool that water to the optimal temperature of your preference.